bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 Each use case will consist of a Demo, Lab, and Fix it.

-### Demo

-The instructor will drive.
+* Demo: Instructor will drive.

-### Interactive lab

-Next, participants join break out groups and be expected to complete the **Interactive Lab**.

-### Fix it

-The last exercise of the upskilling session asks the participants to deploy a broken solution and then using their validation and troubleshooting knowledge solve the mystery.
+* Interactive Lab: You are expected configure and validate a use case.
+* Fix It: You are given a broken configuration and you are expected to fix the issue.

 ### List of Use Cases